spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-whatsapp.md

 Whatsapp multidevice beta is required, now it is enough if Whatsapp is connected to the Internet every 2 weeks.

 The relay bot functionality is off by default.
 If you would like to enable the relay bot, add the following to your `vars.yml` file:

 ```yaml
 matrix_mautrix_whatsapp_bridge_relay_enabled: true
 ```

 By default, only admins are allowed to set themselves as relay users.
 To allow anyone on your homeserver to set themselves as relay users add this to your `vars.yml` file:

 ```yaml
 matrix_mautrix_whatsapp_bridge_relay_admin_only: false
 ```

-If you want to activate the relay bot in a room, use `!wa set-relay`.
+If you want to activate the relay bot in a room, send `!wa set-relay`.
+To deactivate, send `!wa unset-relay`.
-Use `!wa unset-relay` to deactivate.

 ## Installing